ishubham21/infinity-skncure-angular/readme.md

 We've also included a feature with which users can schedule appointments with the dermatologist to help the users in getting themselves diagnosed with a real practitioner, and get their doubts resolved.
 This way, users can even take help from real doctors through this feature without even stepping out.

 # How to run the application
+### Direct Usage (Progressive web app)

+You can use this link to navigate through the website- [Infinity SknCure Website](https://infinity-skncure-angular-team.web.app/)

+ * Head on to the same website mentioned above on your device.
+ * In the browser options, search for the 'Add to home screen'/'Install App' option and tap it.
+(You'll find an install button in the address bar if you're using Chrome on windows/mac).
+ * Wait for the device to install the app.
+ * An app with the name *Infinity-Skncure* will be visible on your home screen.

 ### Make sure you have node and npm installed.
 In the terminal, run the following commands: